 Loan options: Startup loans and small business loans.

 Useful: These loans can be especially helpful for people looking to grow their business but need mentoring to maximise the impact of its business.

-Useful: These loans target UK residents that are over 18 and wish to start or expand their business.
+Useful: These loans target UK residents that are over 18 and wish to start their business or expand it.
 Virgin places particular emphasis on mentoring individuals throughout their business model.
 If you want to apply, scroll down and fill in your name and email address here.

 Loan Options: Startup loans

-Overview: Starting a business can be challenging, particularly if you need to raise a lot of money.
-This loan is ideal for individuals looking to set up a new venture or are already trading for 12 months.
+Starting a business can be challenging, particularly if you need to raise a lot of money.
+This business in focus loan is ideal for individuals looking to set up a new venture or are already trading for 12 months.

 Useful: Business in Focus financial advisors will be there to assist you throughout the loan application.
 The average loan sanctioned is around £4000, with a fix interest rate of 6%.
 You can fill out the application here.